Front stability of infinitely steep travelling waves in population biology: Results and discussion

 So far, we have interpreted the trajectories in Figure \ref{Fig3} as parametric curves, $(\phi(z),\psi(z))$.
 An alternative approach is to re-write Equations (\ref{eq:theta_prime})--(\ref{eq:psi_prime}) using the chain rule to give

 whose solution, $\psi(\phi)$, directly describes the shape of the trajectories.
-The relevant solution of Equation (\ref{eq:trajectories}) must satisfy the associated boundary conditions, $\psi(1)=0$ and $\psi(0) = -c(1+m)/\kappa$.
+The relevant solution of Equation (\ref{eq:trajectories}) must satisfy $\psi(1)=0$, and then the value of $\kappa$ can be determined by applying $\psi(0) = -c(1+m)/\kappa$.
 Although we have been unable to find any exact solution for the general case of Equation (\ref{eq:trajectories}), we are able to make progress analytically for both slowly invading and slowly receding travelling waves.
 For $|c| \ll 1$, we expand $\psi(\phi)$ as a regular perturbation expansion in $c$, giving $\psi(\phi)=V_0(\phi)+cV_1(\phi)+\mathcal{O}(c^2)$.
 Substituting this expansion into \eqref{eq:trajectories} gives:

 The solution of Equations (\ref{eq:order_1})--(\ref{eq:order_c}) are

 While we have obtained a closed form expressions for $V_0(\phi)$ for arbitrary $m$, the integral in Equation (\ref{eq:order_c}) appears to have a closed--form expression for $m=1$ only.
 For the special case where $m=1$ we can evaluate these expressions to give a two-term perturbation approximation, $\psi(\phi)=V_0(\phi)+cV_1(\phi)+\mathcal{O}(c^2)$.
 Substituting $\phi=0$ into this approximate solution gives an expression for $c(\kappa)$, or equivalently $\kappa(c)$,